How to Install Active Directory on Windows 10 Pro: Complete Step-by-Step Guide

 Edit the GPO to configure desired settings under Computer Configuration and User Configuration nodes.
 Common configurations include password policies, software installation, desktop wallpaper, and security settings.
 Link the GPO to appropriate containers and use security filtering to target specific users or computers.

-Configuring Group Policy
+Understanding Group Policy Application

 Understanding Group Policy requires grasping its hierarchical processing order: Local, Site, Domain, and Organizational Unit (LSDO).
 Policies applied later in this sequence can override earlier ones, unless specific inheritance settings prevent it.
 This processing order gives administrators fine-grained control over configuration management.